chrismeyers/dotfiles/README.md

 # dotfiles

 My personal configuration files.

 These files are backed up and can be restored using `backupdots.py` in conjunction with `backupdots.json`.

-Make sure to clone this repository with the `--recursive` flag to include all submodules.

 ```
 usage: backupdots.py [-h] [-p {macOS,Linux,Windows}] [-b] [-r] [-c] [-u]